Call us now:

 Constructing a house on leased land

-Foreigners can also consider buying a house in Bangkok by building a house on leased land.
+Foreigners can also consider buying a house in Bangkok by building on leased land.
 Although they cannot own the land, they may own the building constructed on it, provided the lease agreement explicitly grants this right.

 Step 2: Execute a due diligence before buying a house in Bangkok

 The most secure land title in Thailand is the Chanote (Nor Sor 4 Jor), which confirms precise land boundaries and full ownership rights.
-Less secure titles like Nor Sor 3 or Nor Sor 3 Gor may involve disputes or limitations.
+Less secure titles, like Nor Sor 3 or Nor Sor 3 Gor, may involve disputes or limitations.
 A lawyer should verify that the seller has lawful ownership or leasing rights.

 Step 3: Sign the reservation agreement to reserve the house you want to buy in Bangkok